alem-platform/backend/RSSHub/README.md

 Interval of fetching feeds changed from 3 minutes to 2 minutes
 ```

+- This command only works if the `rsshub fetch` command is running in another terminal
 - This command updates the ticker interval without restarting the application.

 #### Set Number of Workers